oacore/about/data/documentation/recommender.md

 * recommendation service for free.
 We provide it using a machine accessible
 * interface ([API](~api)).

-Find out more about the CORE Recommender [here][recommender-blog-post].
+Find out more in the [blog post about the CORE Recommender][recommender-blog-post].
-To install the recommender visit our [registration page](recommenders/register).
+To install the Recommender visit our [registration page](/recommender/register).

 For those with access to the [CORE Repositories Dashboard](services#dashboard): the Recommender installation guidelines and an installation key can be found in